shopware5/shopware/UPGRADE-5.3.md

 ### Select field replacement

-The replacement of the select field elements via JavaScript was removed completely.
-A styled select field can now be simply achieved by adding the following wrapper element.
+The replacement of the select field elements via JavaScript is deprecated and will be removed in a future release.
+You can create a styled select field with a simple CSS-only solution by adding a wrapper element.

 ```
 <div class="select-field">